A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

 \subsection{Applications to the curve evolution}

 As is well-known, the AP-CSF and SDF possess some structure-preserving properties, such as the perimeter decreasing and area conserving properties~\cite{JiangLi21, Jiang23, Bao-Zhao}.
-In this subsection, we investigate the structure-preserving properties of the proposed BGN2 schemes \eqref{AP-CSF:BGN2} and \eqref{SD:BGN2} applied to AP-CSF and SDF, respectively.
+In this subsection, we investigate the structure-preserving properties of the proposed BGN2 scheme and equi-BGN2 scheme applied to AP-CSF and SDF, respectively.
 As an example, we mainly focus on the SDF here.
-Moreover, we will discuss the importance of the mesh regularization procedure.
+Moreover, we will discuss the importance of the mesh regularization procedures.

-Fig.~\ref{Fig:Ellipse_evo_and_Geo} (a) illustrates the evolution of an initially elliptic curve, referred to as Shape 2, driven by SDF towards its equilibrium state.
-Fig.~\ref{Fig:Ellipse_evo_and_Geo}(b)-(d) show the evolution of various geometric quantities during the process: the relative area loss $\Delta A(t)$, the normalized perimeter $L(t)/L(0)$, and the mesh distribution function $\Psi(t)$, which are defined respectively as
+Fig.~\ref{Fig:Ellipse_evo_and_Geo} (a) illustrates the evolution of an initially elliptic curve, referred to as Shape 2, driven by SDF towards its equilibrium state by the BGN2 scheme.
+Fig.~\ref{Fig:Ellipse_evo_and_Geo}(b)-(e) show the evolution of various geometric quantities during the process: the relative area loss $\Delta A(t)$, the normalized perimeter $L(t)/L(0)$, and the mesh distribution function $\Psi(t)$, which are defined respectively as